 Each leaf node u in the tree T = (V, E) is given a number b(u).
-We want to devise a parallel algorithm with $O(\log n)$ depth and O(n) total computation that computes for each node v the value sl(v), the summations of the b(u) values over all the leaves u that are descendants of v.
+We want to devise a parallel algorithm with $O(\log n)$ depth and O(n) total computation that computes for each node ν the value $sl(\nu)$, the summations of the b(u) values over all the leaves u that are descendants of v.
 We use the Eulerian tour technique again.
 After having identified the parents, we now define new weights for the arcs.
-We set w(< parent(v), v >) = w(< v)v, parent(v) > 0 if v is not a leaf and $w(\langle v, parent(v) \rangle) = b(v)$ if v is a leaf.
+We set w(< parent(v), v >) = w(<v, parent(v) > 0 if v is not a leaf and $w(\langle v, parent(v) \rangle) = b(v)$ if v is a leaf.
 In other words, all arcs have weight zero, except the backward edges from the leaves.
 Now, we compute all the prefix sums of these weights, on the linked list provided by our Eulerian path.
-For each node v, the difference between the prefix sum on the arc < v, parent(v) > and < parent(v), v > is equivalent to the sum of all arcs in the subtree rooted in v, plus $w(\langle v, parent(v) \rangle)$.
+For each node ν , the difference between the prefix sum on the arc < v, parent(v) > and < parent(v), v > is equivalent to the sum of all arcs in the subtreerooted in v, plus $w(\langle v, parent(v) \rangle)$.
 This is clearly the same as the summations of the b(u) values over all the leaves u that are descendants of v (including itself).
-Thus, we simply set $\mathfrak{sl}(v)$ to be the prefix sum on the arc $\langle v, parent(v) \rangle$ minus the prefix sum on the arc < parent(v), v >.
+Thus, we simply set sl(v) to be the prefix sum on the arc < v, parent(v) > minus the prefix sum on the arc < parent(v), v >.
 Again, the depth and total computations of the algorithm is asymptotically equivalent to the algorithm for computing the pre-order numbering, i.e., $O(\log n)$ depth and O(n) work.
-The only difference is that at the end we subtract two prefix sum to compute $\mathfrak{sl}(v)$ for each node v in parallel, which does not change the depth and total work value asymptotically.
+The only difference is that at the end we subtract two prefix sum to compute sl(v) for each node v in parallel, which does not change the depth and total work value asymptotically.

-We are given an array of length n and each element in it is tagged with a number in $\{1, 2, \ldots, \sqrt{n}\}$, which indicates the index of its subproblem.
-Our goal is to devise an algorithm that in $O(\log n)$ depth and using $O(n \log n)$ work, creates one array A_i for each of the subproblems $i \in \{1, \ldots, \sqrt{n}\}$, holding all the elements tagged with number i.
+We are given an array of length n and each element in it is tagged with a number in $\{1,2,\ldots,\sqrt{n}\}$, which indicates the index of its subproblem.
+Our goal is to devise an algorithm that in $O(\log n)$ depth and using $O(n\log n)$ work, creates one array A_i for each of the subproblems $i\in\{1,\ldots,\sqrt{n}\}$, holding all the elements tagged with number i and an id to the linked list, where the tag is simply the tag of the element and the id is the index of the element in the array.